Want to know if internships are available in your career field at this location?

 - Academic Standing: Applicants should have attained junior-level standing or above by the time the internship begins.
 Sophomores may also apply, but should include some relevant internship or lab experience as part of their application.
 Graduating seniors and recent graduates (start date of internship must be within one-year of graduation) are only eligible for work authorization in certain countries, and are encouraged to speak with the program team before submitting an application.

 - Major: Applicants must be enrolled in a technical field of study, including, but not limited to, all engineering fields, computer science, architecture, natural and physical sciences, or agricultural sciences.
+Applied Arts majors are also welcomed to apply.

 - Age: Applicants are typically between the ages of 19 and 30, but non-traditional students are encouraged to speak to the program team about eligibility.